kmnif/String-Art/README.md

 # StringArt.jl

-A high-performance Julia project for the generation of StringArt inspired by the works of Petros Vrellis.
+A high-performance Julia project for the generation of StringArt, utilizing PyTorch for further image processing and evaluating.

 ![gif Example](output_images/Bird_grey_10000.gif)